Gaotrees/caffe-doc/How-To-Install-Caffe-on-AWS-(CUDA-7,-cuDNNv2).md

-# Install Caffe on an EC2 GPU cluster from scratch
+# How to install Caffe on AWS from scratch

 ### Overview

 By the end of this tutorial, you will have successfully installed CUDA 7 and cuDNNv2 working with Caffe on AWS using a g2.2xlarge or g2.8xlarge instance.

+This guide was tested in May 2015.

 Keywords: AWS, GPU, amazon, caffe, install, how, to